denyncrawford/react-filter/README.md

 > **Note:** This is a work in progress and the API is still subject to change.

+## Why?

+Creating filters for API requests is often a tedious and slow process.
+Typically, you end up implementing an overly complex solution to visualize what you're filtering in the UI, whether you're using React Query or directly making requests with Fetch or Axios.
+React Search Filters handles all the underlying work and provides an easy way to manage your filters using a key, value, and label approach.
+Inspired by React Hook Form, this module is designed with an input-first philosophy.

 ## Demo

 You can see a live demo [here](https://react-filters.deno.dev)